VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/data-ingestion/Fluentd.md

 Substitute the host (`localhost`) and port (`9428`) with the real TCP address of VictoriaLogs.

-See [these docs](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-parameters) for details on the query args specified in the `uri`.
+See [these docs](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-parameters) for details on the query args specified in the `endpoint`.

 It is recommended verifying whether the initial setup generates the needed [log fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model) and uses the correct [stream fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields).
-This can be done by specifying `debug` [parameter](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-parameters) in the `uri` and inspecting VictoriaLogs logs then:
+This can be done by specifying `debug` [parameter](https://docs.victoriametrics.com/victorialogs/data-ingestion/#http-parameters) in the `endpoint` and inspecting VictoriaLogs logs then:

 ```fluentd